example42/example42.github.io/_posts/2016-05-30-exploring-puppet4-modules-design-patterns.md

 ### From theory to practice

-Based on these principles I've started to work on some sample **proof of concepts**.
+Based on these principles just described by David, I (Alessandro) have started to work on some sample **proof of concepts**.

 The first attempt was with [Apache](https://github.com/example42/puppet-apache/tree/4.x), here we have a very compact main class with a few general purpose parameters and no resource directly managed: